Support for Stress

 Now that we know some of the common symptoms of stress, let’s think about our ‘triggers’ for stress.
 Triggers are events or situations that lead to an increase in our stress levels, such as receiving a bill that we don’t have money to pay, or, a meeting or event we feel anxious about going to.

-WWW.NHS.UK have a carer self-assessment tool which looks at all aspects of supporting someone and the impact this can have on our own wellbeing.
+The NHS has a carer self-assessment tool that looks at all aspects of supporting someone and the impact this can have on our own wellbeing.
 Why not give it a try?

 Strategies for Tackling Stress